Laboratory Notes for BIO 1003

 © 30 August 1999, John H. Wahlert & Mary Jean Holland

-INTRODUCTION TO EVOLUTION:
+INTRODUCTION TO EVOLUTION AND MORPHOLOGY:

 Compare several features, especially the position of the appendages in relation to the body.
 Is there a difference in support requirements for animals that live in water (aquatic) vs. animals that live on land (terrestrial)?
 Which appendages are attached to the axial skeleton in such a way to propel the axis of the body forward?
 What does a fish use for propulsion?

 Observe that some terrestrial organisms have appendages positioned directly underneath the body (mammals).
 Others have the appendages positioned at the sides of the body (amphibians and many reptiles).
 Which one do you think is most efficient (would use the least muscle energy) in locomotion?

 Compare the appendages of a fish, frog, alligator, mammals, and bird.
 Which limbs look most similar overall.
 What about the limbs are different?
 Do the limbs serve the same functions in all of these kinds of animals?
 Even though differences are obvious, are there any similarities?
 Compare two different terrestrial animals' hind limbs; can you match them bone for bone?
 Might the similarities support the hypothesis that the earliest vertebrates were fish and that terrestrial animals evolved from them?

 The rat is a generalist and has equal lengths of upper and lower arm portions.

 The mole digs with its clawed, shovel-like forepaws.
 Arm bones have flaring processes for attachment of lots of muscle.
 Hind limbs are small and kick away the loosened soil.

 Running on tiptoe